HealthyStockInformation about medications

 Benefits

-• Provides effective weight loss.
-About 81% of users are satisfied or very satisfied with Xenical (Orlistat).
-Xenical is effective in weight loss, weight maintenance and prevention of weight regain.
+• Effective weight loss.
+About 81% of users are satisfied or very satisfied with Xenical.
+It is effective in weight loss, weight maintenance and prevention of weight regain.
 Provides rapid and continuous weight loss in the first 12 weeks of treatment.

 • Anti-diabetic properties.
 Xenical is the first weight loss medication to show a reduction in the risk of developing type 2 diabetes1.
 It also helps to improve glycemic control in individuals with type 2 diabetes.

 • Acts only in the digestive system.
-Does not affect other body systems.
+Does not affect other body systems, and unlike appetite suppressants does not act on the brain.
 The systemic exposure to orlistat is minimal.
-Unlike appetite suppressants Xenical does not act on the brain.

 • Low potential for drug interactions.